musikele/musikele.github.io/_posts/2020-09-16-how-to-read-and-write-from-stdin-and-stdout-in-go.md

 fmt.Println(message)
 ```

-In this snippet we are writing "Hello World" followed by the message we captured at the previous step.
+In this snippet, we are writing "Hello World" followed by the message we captured at the previous step.
 That's it.
 Program ended.

 ## Where is the power of Go?